mavlink/rfcs/text/am32_settings.md

 **Current Requirements/Limitations:**
 1. FC has a USB port.
 You must connect the USB port to a host PC.
 2. FC FW supports ESC Passthrough
+3. FW must go into Passthrough mode on USB and ESC must reset to the bootloader to communicate.
+4. ESC must reset between bootloader/app mode and pass rearm conditions
-3. Must have internet to use AM32 Configurator
+5. Must have internet to use AM32 Configurator

 ---